 Feuersbrunn / Wagram / Austria

 The Ott family has been growing and producing wine in the region of Wagram in Lower Austria since 1889.
-Bernhard Ott is of the fourth generation and has managed the winery since 1995, when he took the helm from his father.
+Bernhard Ott is of the fourth generation and has managed the winery since 1993, when he took the helm from his father.
 When he came home to the winery as a 21 year old, he was interested in producing wines of the highest quality.
 Bernhard wanted to prove that elegant and long lived wines could be produced from Grüner Veltliner grown on loess soil, specifically from Rosenberg vineyard.
 Bernhard replaced the old wooden casks with stainless steel and began working the vineyards with an aim for the highest high quality.

 Top sites and soil types: Feuersbrunner Spiegel, Feuersbrunner Rosenberg, Engabrunner Stein (loess, Gföhler gneiss, sand, chalk, and red gravel)